 We also undertake a regime of Recognition of Prior Learning (RPL) for existing building practitioners, currently working in the building industry.
 Our standard is in-line with regulatory requirements including, but not limited to, ASQA, various State and Territory funding obligations and various State and Territory licensing regulators.

-MIBT understands nationally identified training needs, skills shortages and skill deficiencies through DEEWR funded research.
+MIBT understands nationally identified training needs, skills shortages and skill deficiencies through Department of Education, Employment and Workplace Relations (DEWR) funded research.
 We are aware that there is an increasing percentage of experienced, albeit formally unqualified operators at trade level, particularly in the finishing trades, who distort skill shortage data by operating ‘under the radar’ and that this has the effect of undermining industry initiatives to recognise and address actual and published skill shortages.

 MIBT’s greatest asset is its human capital with in-depth experience and representation across Australia and throughout all sectors of the building industry.
 In addition we focus on taking our assessments out to where the individuals are working and running their business which ensures accessibility and a reduction in time off the job.

-Paul Lawrence | CEO and Head of MIBT Vocational Education & Training
+Paul Lawrence | CEO and Training Manager

 Paul regularly participated in industry panels and advisory committees for the creation of new training and assessment pathways.
 He provided expert advice and assistance as a member of the National Construction Training Package Project Steering Committee and worked on Australian Standards Committees to develop guides for quality building practice.